raulodev/scrape-sync/README.md

 # scrape-sync

-Scrape events from a [website](https://reservas.estetical.es) using Playwright
+Scrape events from a [website](https://reservas.estetical.es) using Playwright and use google sheets to store the data.

 ## Quickstart